raymondgh/springboard-data-science/README.md

 # Hello!
 Welcome to my Data Science Porfolio
 Below, find a list of exercises and projects that demonstrate my data science competency.
 Each of these projects required me to independently seek resources and understand new topics.
-A short description is available in the readme for each project, and a Jupyter notebook is supplied to show my solutions.
+A short description is available in the readme for each project, and Python Jupyter notebooks show my solutions.
 Enjoy!

  - [Capstone - Predicting US Economic Growth](Capstone%201)
  - [Capstone - Recommending Hacker News Content](Capstone%202)